AokiOfficial/Aoki/README.md

 A new `.workers.dev` domain will be there for the Interactions Endpoint field.

 ---
+## Database

+Neko uses MongoDB, just like how it used to be.

+Workers KV (key-value) proves to be useless for our use case as we're dealing with collections of data in tables/queries.

+Make sure to supply all database keys and work accordingly.

+---
 ## Common questions

 **Q:** Why not `slash-create`?